CSCI-442-Mines/f20-project-5-starter/README.rst

 Make sure all debugging and other non-required print statements have been commented out before submitting your deliverables.

 The following rubric will be used to when grading your project:

--  Unit tests: 50%
+-  Unit tests: 50% (i.e., make test)

--  Output matching with provided examples: 30%
+-  Output matching with provided examples: 30% (i.e., test-my-work.sh)

 -  Output matching with grader test cases: 20%

 .. _sec:req_refs:

-3. Requirements and Reference
+Requirements and Reference
 ==========================

 -  To compile your code, the grader should be to ``cd`` into it and